SchwabischesBauernbrot/KoboldAI-Client-Wiki/F.A.Q.md

 A: Wait a while and reload the page.
 Repeat until the KoboldAI Client page appears instead of the Error 1033 page.
 If that didn't work, then pause the code execution and restart the model download to make the new Cloudflare link appear.

 Q: What are the differences between the GPU and TPU versions of KoboldAI?<br>
 A: In order to work, AI models must run on the GPU or TPU.
 It is possible to run models from 1.3B (and smaller) to 6B on the free GPU available from Colab.
-Bigger models, from 6B up to 20B (the maximum you can run in Colab), can only be run on a TPU.
+Bigger models, from 6B up to 20B, can only be run on a TPU.
 This is due to GPU restrictions imposed by Colab developers.
 So the answer is: The size of the models you can run on the GPU and TPU versions.

 Q: Why can't we run all models on the GPU?<br>
 A: Theoretically, we can.
 Moreover, the GPU is better suited to run AI models than TPU.
 However, it is worth remembering that each model requires a certain amount of VRAM/RAM and disk space to run.
 The current free GPU in Colab only gives 12GB RAM, which is clearly not enough to run models bigger than 6B.
 That's why the TPU is used to run models from 6B (it provides much more RAM).